harvardinformatics/website/content/intermediate-unix-workshop.md

    :::bash
    grep 'chr'  Data/AF1.bed

-finds all lines in Data/AF1.bed that contain the string <pre>chr</pre>
+finds all lines in Data/AF1.bed that contain the string `chr`

 (We'll come back to more advanced grep later)